Careers and Employment

 - Role - your first step should be to consider the type of job you'd like to do.
 Would you like to work in an office, or do something more hands-on?
 Would you prefer a creative or analytical role?

-- Industry - once you've decided on a role, think about the industry you'd like to work in.
-Many roles are transferable between industries, for example there are a wide variety of business who have a marketing department.
+- Industry - once you have decided on a role, think about the industry you would like to work in.
+Many roles are transferable between industries, for example there are a wide variety of businesses who have a marketing, HR & finance department.

 - Hours - would you like to work full-time or part-time?
 Do you have commitments that require flexible working, or term-time only?